Malta national under-19 football team

 The Malta national under-19 football team represents Malta in association football at under-19 age level.
 It is controlled by the Malta Football Association.

 Players

 Current squad

-The following players were called up for the 2026 UEFA European Under-19 Championship qualification matches against Northern Ireland, Czech Republic and Azerbaijan.
+The following players were called up to the squad for the 2027 UEFA European Under-19 Championship qualification matches against Norway, Albania and Luxembourg on 25, 28 and 31 March 2026.

-Caps and goals correct as of 18 November 2025, after the match against Azerbaijan.
+Caps and goals correct as of 31 March 2026, after the match against Albania.